Black Patch Tobacco Wars: Raid on Birmingham, KY

-On April 9, 1908, Lyon County Night Riders crossed the Tennessee on the Birmingham Ferry, and rode into the small African-American section of the Marshall County river town of Birmingham, KY.
+On April 9, 1908, Lyon County Night Riders crossed the Tennessee on the Birmingham Ferry, and rode into the small African-American section of the Marshall County river town of Birmingham, Kentucky.
 The Night Riders fired gunshots into every home there as a warning to the African-Americans of Birmingham to move on and not be hired for the tobacco fields of the "enemy" tobacco growers.
 Apparently, most white residents of the area had been sufficiently dissuaded from working in these competitor fields, but the black residents hadn't "gotten the message", as far as the Lyon County Night Riders were concerned.
 The intimidation shots fired into the rows of houses unfortunately struck a few people, including the fatal wounding of an elderly African American named John Scruggs and the fatal wounding of his young grandson in the same round of fire.
 Some African Americans were taken from their homes and held down to be whipped.

 Marshall County authorities were relentless in their investigation of this raid.
 Burnett Phelps was the first raider to be brought to trial.
 Black victims, refugees from Birmingham, were encouraged to sue in court for damages.
 By December 1908, two men who confessed to being lesser leaders in the raid were persuaded to turn State's evidence and admit their crimes.
-However, Ed Fox, one of these men, had several younger brothers and inlaws in the Riders and was filled with remorse or fear for them.
-Deciding he would be better off dead.
-As he was about to shoot himself in the head, his wife discovered him and grabbed the pistol.
+However, Ed Fox, one of these men, had several younger brothers and in-laws in the Riders and was filled with remorse or fear for them.
+Deciding he would be better off dead, as he was about to shoot himself in the head, his wife discovered him and grabbed the pistol.
 He accidentally shot himself in the stomach, dying in agony a few days after Christmas, 1908.
 The other witness, Fred Holden, also committed suicide rather than testify.
 Otis Blick, a Night Rider, did testify in court, having little choice since his Night Rider mask was found hidden in a tree stump.
 He admitted that he was inducted into the Riders in Amous Stringer's barbershop.
 After being put through some "strange rites", he was taught the passwords of the Night RIders.
 "Silent Brigade" was spoken; replied with, "I see you have been there"; counter-replied with, "Yes, on bended knees."